Daniel Au Yeong

-Daniel Yuan Hao Au Yeong (born 10 February 2003) is an Austrian footballer who plays as a winger or forward for Austria Wien II.
+Daniel Yuan Hao Au Yeong (born 10 February 2003) is an Austrian footballer who plays as a winger or forward for Austria Lustenau.

 Career

 Club career

 In 2019, Au Yeong joined the youth academy of German Bundesliga side Freiburg.
 In 2022, he signed for Austria Wien II in Austria.
 On 12 August 2022, he debuted for Austria Wien II during a 2–3 loss to Admira.
+Au Yeong scored a goal for Austria Wien II against Grazer AK on 7 Oct 2022 and had an assist against SKU Amstetten on 21 Oct 2022.

+On 1 July 2024, Au Yeong signed for Austria Lustenau.

 International career

 Au Yeong is eligible to represent Singapore internationally through his father.

 Personal life

 Au Yeong was born in the Netherlands to the former Singapore international footballer Au-yeong Pak Kuan and an Austrian mother.
 His sister is an Austrian badminton player, Serena Au Yeong.